 Getting Started With Homestead Living

-You’ve finally talked your family into starting a homestead, moving out in the country and building a new life for yourself so you can start growing a garden and raising chickens, making soap with the milk from your pet goat.
+You’ve finally talked your family into starting a new homestead, moving out in the country and building a new life for yourself so you can start growing a garden and raising chickens, making soap with the milk from your pet goat.
 Doing all the things you’ve been dreaming about while enjoying the fresh air and living a simpler life with your family.
 It’s going to be Great!
 Now what?Where do you begin?
 Especially if you have no clue how to start a new homestead.

 Well a good starting point would be to look at the end.
 Meaning, what is it that you really want from living on a homestead?
 What do you Really want the most?
 Where do you want to live?
 What are some of your goals?